XertroV/nvbtally/README.md

 ```

 This will filter collected nulldatas into a list of votes.
+Additionally traces transactions back to their origin, finding the metadata.
+Caches results.

 ### Tally

 ```
-python3 -m nvbtally.tally [resolution]
+python3 -m nvbtally.tally [--hex] NETWORK_NAME RESOLUTION
 ```

-This will iterate through all votes and
+This will iterate through all votes and give a response to the outcome of `RESOLUTION` for `NETWORK_NAME`.

 ## Install